Parithi Ilamvazhuthi

 Ilamvazhuthi moved from the DMK to the All India Anna Dravida Munnetra Kazhagam party on 28 June 2013 and was appointed a Chief Executive Committee Member the next day.
-He contested as an AIADMK candidate from Egmore Constituency in Tamil Nadu 2016 elections, but lost to DMK Candidate K.S.Ravichandran.
-After the demise of Madam J.Jayalalithaa, he joined the O.Paneerselvam Faction after the Dharmayuddham.After sometime he became a supporter of T.T.V.
+He contested as an AIADMK candidate from Egmore Assembly Constituency in Tamil Nadu 2016 elections, but lost to DMK Candidate K. S. Ravichandran.
+After the demise of Madam J. Jayalalithaa, he joined the O. Paneerselvam Faction after the Dharmayuddham.After sometime he became a supporter of T.T.V.
 Dhinakaran and was the Organizing Secretary of Amma Makkal Munnetra Kazhagam till his death.